shivam1196/DSA-Worksheet/README.md

 Output -> [5,6,11,20,47,8] (Note that the odd/even numbers do not need to be in the same order as in the input)

 Solution: RearrangeOddEvenNumber.py

+2.Consider an array of integers.
+Find an equilibrium element, such that the product of element to the left is equal to the product of element to the right.
+Return the index of equilibrium element.
+Return -1 if no element is found.
+[Expected time complexity = O(n)]

+Solution: EqulibriumElement.py